spinningideas/typeorm-poc/ReadMe.md

 # TypeORM POC

 The code in this repo demonstrates use of [typeorm](https://typeorm.io/) as an ORM using two tables with geography data sets.
-This example uses typescript and more advanced usage of building typescript into standard ES5 javascript hosted in a traditional node.js express app
+This example uses typescript and contains use of ts-node to build typescript and run this code in standard ES5 javascript hosted in a traditional node.js express app

 See https://typeorm.io/ and notes below for more info